Assessment Criteria for Professional Landscape Designer Membership

-To qualify for this membership category evidence of a qualification equal to or above Diploma (AQF 5) is required.
+To qualify for Professional Landscape Designer membership evidence of a qualification equal to or above Diploma (AQF 5) is required.
 If a formal qualification is not held a minimum of 10 years experience in the landscape industry is required.

 Applicants wishing to promote services of Arboriculture or Landscape Architecture must provide evidence of specific relevant industry recognised qualifications.

 All applicants are required to submit a portfolio in which they confirm that they are the sole author of the designs and any other documentation submitted as part of the portfolio.
 The portfolio shall include the designer's best examples of their work.